We have moved!!!

 Festival Environment.

 Minety Music Festival aims to encourage the provision of a safe environment in which children and young people can learn to socialise and enjoy the diverse range of cultural, leisure and entertainment facilities.
 It is our intention that this aim will be achieved by informing, involving and working with volunteers, parents, guardians and carers.
-It sis to be noted by all, that the Festival takes place in an open access public place and is organised and staffed totally by volunteers.
+It is to be noted by all, that the Festival takes place in an open access public place and is organised and staffed totally by volunteers.
+This presents a communication challenge which is mitigated by management radios, a pre-festival briefing, job cards and rehearsals in the C2 portacabin.

 Potential risks to children & vulnerable persons.

-Section 182 of The Licensing Act 2003 states that “The protection of children from harm includes the protection of children from moral, psychological and physical harm, and this would include the protection of children from too early an exposure to strong language and sexual expletives, for example, in the context of film exhibitions, or where adult entertainment is provided.”
+Section 182 of The Licensing Act 2003 states that “The protection of children from harm includes the protection of children from moral, psychological and physical harm, and this includes the protection of children from too early an exposure to strong language and sexual expletives; for example, in the language or performances on stage, or where adult entertainment is provided.”
 The risks to children will vary depending upon the style and character of the festival, the audience profile, the type of activities taking place, the age of the children and whether they are accompanied and supervised by a responsible adult.
 Potential risks include:

 Minety Music Festival will seek to safeguard children and young people by: